timhunt/moodle-availability_quizquestion/README.md

 ## Credits ##

-This plugin was created by Tim Hunt, Shamim Rezaie, Benjamin Schröder, Benjamin Schröder, Thomas Lattner and Alex Keiller at #MootDACH 2020 Dev Camp.
+This plugin was created by Tim Hunt, Shamim Rezaie, Benjamin Schröder, Martin Hanusch, Thomas Lattner and Alex Keiller at #MootDACH 2020 Dev Camp.

 ## License ##

-2020 Tim Hunt, Shamim Rezaie, Benjamin Schröder, Benjamin Schröder, Thomas Lattner, Alex Keiller
+2020 Tim Hunt, Shamim Rezaie, Benjamin Schröder, Martin Hanusch, Thomas Lattner, Alex Keiller

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software